arukanoido/promod/index.md

 <a href="http://www.fissureentertainment.com/devilsd/UnrealEngine/SWCMod/Images/ConfigEditorOverview.png" target="_blank">![edit ui](https://i.imgur.com/zornIpc.png)</a>

-Configuration is only read from the server's mod folder, so players don't need to download configuration files.
+Configuration is server-authoritative, so players don't need to download configuration files.
 As with the rest of the mod's features, access to the ingame UI for editing config is limited to players with the Admin Cam role.

 A full list of all exposed values is [available here](#config).